sdam-au/OCR/README.md

 {"page 1" : "recognazed text from first page", "page 2": "recognized text from second page", ...}
 ```

-To call it back into python, you can use `data/read_ocr_json.ipynb`:
+To call it back into python, you can use `data/read_ocr_json.ipynb`. doing basically this:

 ```python
 import sddk